kyujin-cho/font-merge/README.md

 1. **Load Fonts**: Opens both the source and destination font files using fontTools
 2. **Parse Ranges**: Converts Unicode range strings into lists of codepoints
 3. **Lookup Glyphs**: For each codepoint, finds the corresponding glyph name in the source font
+4. **Collect Dependencies**: Identifies all component glyphs (for composite glyphs) that need to be copied
-4. **Copy Data**: Copies glyph outlines, metrics, and character mappings to the destination font
+5. **Copy Data**: Properly copies glyph outlines (simple and composite), metrics, and character mappings to the destination font using deep copy techniques
-5. **Rename (Optional)**: Updates the font family name in the font's metadata if specified
+6. **Rename (Optional)**: Updates the font family name in the font's metadata if specified
-6. **Save**: Writes the modified font to the output file
+7. **Save**: Writes the modified font to the output file

 ## Use Cases